pyg-team/pytorch-frame/docs/source/get_started/modular_design.rst

 For a full list of :class:`~torch_frame.nn.encoder.StypeEncoder`'s, you can take a look at :obj:`/torch_frame/encoder/stype_encoder.py`.

-`NaN` handling is accomplished in the :class:`StypeEncoder`.
-By default, :class:`~torch_frame.nn.encoder.StypeEncoder` converts `NaN` values in each categorical feature to a new category and keeps the `NaN` values in numerical features.
-With :class:`torch_frame.NAStrategy` specified, you can encode `NaN` values with specific :obj:`torch_frame.NaStrategy`.

-A post module may also be supplied to an :class:`~torch_frame.nn.encoder.StypeEncoder`.

 A simple example is as follows:

 .. code-block:: python